 Step 2: Place the flour, brown sugar, salt, and cinnamon in a medium-sized bowl and whisk together.
 Use your fingers to break up any brown sugar clumps.

-Step 3: Add the butter and use either a pastry cutter to cut the butter in the flour mixture.
-You can also use your hands to smush the butter into the flour mixture.
+Step 3: Add the butter and use your hands to smush the butter into the flour mixture.
+You can also use a pastry cutter to cut the butter into the dry ingredients.

 Step 4: The butter should be about the size of peas when done.
 Place the bowl in the refrigerator to keep the crumble cold while you prep the strawberries.